 Massachusetts College of Liberal Arts does not discriminate on the

-basis of sex in any educational program or activity that they
+basis of sex in any education program or activity that they

-non-discrimination policies may be directed to MCLA's Title IX
+application of Title IX may be directed to each respective MCLA's

 Title IX Coordinator and Equal Opportunity Officer